2000 14th St NW

 Staff Social Worker/Therapist: Responsibilities:

-- Provide individual, couples, and group mental health support services both through counseling and case management to a caseload of 20-25 unique clients
+- Provide individual and couples mental health support services, both through counseling and case management to a caseload of 10-15 unique clients, with potential for group work.

 - Conduct intake assessments with all new potential clients to assess safety, job status, financial resources, living arrangements, current support system, type and history of victimization, legal issues, related medical history, and clinical symptomatology for the past 30 days.